z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Semantics/Advanced/Natural-Semantic-Metalanguage.md

 # Natural Semantic Metalanguage (NSM)

-The Natural Semantic Metalanguage (NSM) is a linguistic theory developed by Anna Wierzbicka and colleagues, proposing that all meanings can be decomposed into a set of universal semantic primitives.
+The Natural Semantic Metalanguage (NSM) is a linguistic theory developed by Anna Wierzbicka and colleagues, proposing that all meanings can be broken down into a set of universal semantic building blocks called semantic primitives or primes.

 ## Key Concepts

-- **Semantic Primes**: A set of basic, universal meanings found in all languages (e.g., "I", "you", "someone", "something", "good", "bad").
+NSM centers around a few core ideas:

+- **Semantic Primes** are basic, universal meanings that exist across all languages.
+Examples include simple concepts like "I," "you," "someone," "something," "good," and "bad."
-- **Reductive Paraphrase**: Explaining complex meanings using only semantic primes.
+- **Reductive Paraphrase** is the process of explaining complex meanings using only these semantic primes.
-- **Culture and Language**: Emphasizes the relationship between language, thought, and culture.
+- NSM highlights the strong connection between **language, thought, and culture**, showing how universal meanings are expressed differently across cultures.

 ## Semantic Primes

+Some common semantic primes include:

 - **Substantives**: I, you, someone, something, people.
 - **Determiners**: This, the same, other.